keenanromain/pwned_password/README.md

 # pwned_password

-Run this script to see if a given password has been exposed in a data breach.<br />
+Run this script to see if a given password had been exposed in a data breach.<br />
 To check if an email account has been compromised, you can go to: https://haveibeenpwned.com/